 Where to compare insurance rates?

-You can compare insurance coverage and premiums by checking your quote on our website or visiting our friends at MrKumka.com After answering a few questions, you will see suggested insurance coverages, premiums, and add-on options.
+You can compare insurance coverage and premiums by getting a quote on our website or through comparison sites such as MrKumka.
+After answering a few quick questions, you'll receive recommended coverage options, premium estimates, and available add-ons tailored to your needs.

 Why is insurance coverage important?